Frequently asked questions from our food industry clients.

 AIS can provide quality and safety assurance when a Critical Control Point has failed; we offer the highest level of inspection and contamination detection performance available and are certified to operate a Quality Management System which complies with the requirements of ISO 9001.

-Find out how AIS can help you achieve the governmental and retailer requirements of contamination and recall incidents, or learn more in the White Paper: How to Select Critical Control Points for X-ray Systems.
+Find out how AIS can help you achieve the governmental and retailer requirements of contamination and recall incidents.

-If your business is the unfortunate victim of a threat or attack AIS is equipped to assist you with product recovery and safety testing.
-In the event of an incident taking place (subject to it being a foreign body we can detect) we will be able to quickly – and confidentially – confirm whether your product is safe to go back into the distribution chain.
+If your business is the unfortunate victim of a threat or attack, AIS is equipped to assist you with product recovery and safety testing.
+In the event of an incident (subject to it being a foreign body we can detect) we will be able to quickly and confidentially confirm whether your product is safe to go back into the distribution chain.

-Read more about TACCP in PAS 96 ‘Guide to protecting and defending food and drink from deliberate attack’.
+Read more in the TACCP guide, sponsored by Defra and the FSA: PAS 96:2017 (Guide to protecting and defending food and drink from deliberate attack)